West Midlands Behaviour & Inclusion Mentor

 Job Details

-As a Behaviour & Resilience Mentor you’ll be directly and positively impacting the lives of young people.
+As a Behaviour & Inclusion Mentor you will be directly and positively impacting the lives of young people

 The main objectives and responsibilities of the role are to:

-• Develop and deliver the Behaviour & Resilience Mentoring programme in designated schools.
+• Develop and deliver the Mentoring programme in your designated schools

-• Work with groups of designated pupils with the aim of reducing disengagement from education, low resilience and challenging behaviour, creating long term positive attitude changes and develop pupils’ life skills and aspirations.
+behaviour, creating long term positive attitude changes and develop pupils’ life skills and

-• Work closely with the team of Behaviour & Resilience Mentors at Think for the Future to share good practice.
+• Work closely with your team to share good practice

-• Work closely with the Mentor Manager to regularly assess and develop your skills, ensuring focus on personal development.
+• Work closely with your Manager to regularly assess and develop your skills

 Progression and Development Opportunities